Emergency Medical Services Professions | Tyler Junior College

 Application

-We are now accepting applications for the Summer 2023 EMT classes.
+We are now accepting applications for the Summer 2024 EMT classes.
+Classes meet on Monday and Wednesday.
+There is a morning option that meets 8:00 a.m. to 12:00 p.m. and an evening option that meets 5:30 p.m. to 9:30 p.m.
 Applicants may email or deliver completed applications to the EMSP Program Coordinator in the Pirtle Technology Building, Room T-261, or email the application to Rory Prue, EMSP Department Chair at rory.prue@tjc.edu.
-The deadline for application is May 31, 2023.
+The deadline for application is May 17, 2024.

-Now Accepting Applications for Summer 2023 Paramedic F2F Program
+Now Accepting Applications for Summer 2024 Paramedic Program

-We are now accepting applications for the Summer 2023 start Paramedic Program.
+We are now accepting applications for the Summer 2024 start Paramedic Program.
 This program starts in June.
-This is a face-to-face program that meets two days a week on Tuesday and Thursday each week from 8:00 am – 5:00 pm.
+This is a hybrid program that meets one day a week on Tuesday or Thursday each week from 8:00 am – 5:00 pm.
 Applicants may email or deliver completed applications to the EMSP Program Coordinator in the Pirtle Technology Building, Room T-261, or email the application to Rory Prue, EMSP Department Chair at rory.prue@tjc.edu.
-The deadline for application is May 31, 2023.
+The deadline for application is May 17, 2024.

 For any questions please contact the EMSP Department Chair, Rory Prue at 903-510-2695 or by email at rory.prue@tjc.edu